 When symptoms are very severe, the condition is called hyperemesis gravidarum, which develops in approximately 1-2 percent of all pregnancies.

 If nausea and vomiting does occur, it usually starts during the 6th week of pregnancy.
 For many women, the symptoms of morning sickness are their first signs of pregnancy.

 Most pregnant women find that morning sickness improves after the 12th week of pregnancy.
 Unfortunately, for some, symptoms persist throughout the entire pregnancy.

 In the vast majority of cases, morning sickness, although an unpleasant experience, has no health risk for the baby and is a normal part of pregnancy.
 In fact, some studies indicate that morning sickness during pregnancy can be a sign of a healthy pregnancy, with lower rates of miscarriages and stillbirths, compared with pregnancies with no nausea or vomiting.

 Some dietary changes and getting plenty of rest are usually all that is needed to treat morning sickness.
 Although viewed romantically and humorously, morning sickness can seriously affect the mother's quality of life and how she goes about her daily activities.
 Women who receive support from family and friends tend to cope much better.

 Morning sickness may include nausea and vomiting, or just nausea without vomiting.
 It is much more common during the first trimester of pregnancy.

-According to The Mayo Clinic, USA, pregnant women should call their doctor or health care provider if:
+Pregnant women should call their doctor if: